 Common Chinese Architecture

-All buildings, either government, residential or business used concepts of feng shui and Taoism as critical guidelines to layout, width, height and construction technique.
+All buildings, either government, residential or business used architecture concepts of feng shui and Taoism as critical guidelines to layout, width, height and construction technique.
 These principles provides designs of perfect symmetry, hierarchal designations of buildings based on directional facing of it’s doors, use of courtyards or central atriums, use of certain colors, numbers and the directions.
-Imagery of good fortune are typically added, and play a vital role in the building.
+Imagery of good fortune are typically added, and play a vital role in the architecture of the building.

 There were certain architectural features that were reserved solely for buildings built for the Emperor of China.
 An example is the use of yellow roof tiles within the Forbidden City, yellow having been the Imperial color.
 The Temple of Heaven in Beijing, however, uses blue roof tiles to symbolize the sky.
 The ancient Chinese favored the color red.

 Only the buildings used by the imperial family were allowed to have nine jian (間 – space between two columns); only the gates used by the Emperor could have five arches, with the centre one, of course, being reserved for the Emperor himself.
 Further, the Chinese dragon, was reserved for Imperial China, and heavily used on Imperial architecture, especially on the palace roofs, beams, pillars, doors and walkways.